The Top 31 Oregon Bucket List Destinations

 Cruise Highway 101

-Highway 101 is famous for a reason.
-This highway stretches along the west coast and allows travelers to take in some of the most incredible sights in the country.
+Highway 101 is famous for its vistas as it wanders along the West Coast by the Pacific Ocean.
 We highly recommend driving at least a portion of this highway when in Oregon.
 Make sure you stop for photos along the way!

 Savor a Slice of Marionberry Pie

-If you aren’t from Oregon, you’ve probably never heard of marionberries.
-These local berries are something you absolutely must taste before leaving the state, and we think they’re best when eaten in a pie.
-Luckily, marionberry pie is served up in eateries all over the state, so it should be easy enough to find.
+If you aren’t from Oregon, you may not have heard of marionberries.
+These local berries are especially tasty in a pie.
+Marionberry pie is served up in diners and restaurants all over the state.

 See Haystack Rock

-Cannon Beach is famous for its iconic 235-foot sea stack, which has been lovingly named Haystack Rock.
-This huge rock formation certainly is a sight to see, and is well worth snapping some photos of before you head out to explore the adorable town and Ecola State Park nearby.
+Cannon Beach is famous for its iconic 235-foot sea stack, lovingly named Haystack Rock.
+This huge rock formation is well worth snapping some photos of before you head out to explore the adorable town and Ecola State Park nearby.

 Float the Deschutes River

-Grab a tube and get ready for a super fun time when you head to the Deschutes River.
-This river is well known as the place to go when you just want to let the river carry you away.
-The water is nice and cool, and the sights are beautiful.
-This is an ideal place to cool off in the heat of the summer.
+Grab a tube and hit the Deschutes River.
+It’s well known as the place to go when you just want to let the river carry you away.
+The water is nice and cool, so it’s an ideal place to cool off in the heat of the summer.

 Relax in Umpqua Hot Springs

 There’s nothing quite as relaxing as soaking in natural hot springs.
 One of our favorites is Umpqua Hot Springs.
-This place is absolutely incredible, and the perfect place to unwind after a long day of exploring the state.
+It’s the perfect place to unwind after a long day of exploring the state.

 Learn at Newberry National Volcanic Monument

-Whether you choose to walk through a lava tube, check out the lava forest, or hike up a mountain of obsidian, a visit to Newberry National Volcanic Monument is always unique and memorable.
-Not only that, you’ll likely learn something new in this fascinating place.
+Whether you walk through a lava tube, check out the lava forest, or hike up a mountain of obsidian, a visit to Newberry National Volcanic Monument is always unique and memorable.
+You’ll find more than 54,000 acres of lakes, lava flows, and spectacular geologic features at this central Oregon monument.

 Enjoy the Wooden Shoe Tulip Festival

-Clearly, Oregon is a fantastic place to visit and you won’t be running out of places to go anytime soon.
-That said, attempting to see all of these amazing places in a single trip can be tricky.
+Oregon is a fantastic place to visit and you won’t run out of things to see, especially with an Oregon bucket list to keep track of your travels.
+But attempting to visit all of these amazing places in a single trip can be tricky.
 One thing that can help is taking an RV.

 Traveling in an RV gives you the freedom to jump from one attraction to the next quickly and without much hassle.
 Additionally, you will be comfortable wherever you roam.